The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

 Does Weight Loss Fluctuation Influence Singing or Just Talking?

-Anyone who loves to sing is likely curious does your voice change when you lose weight in regards to singing or just in terms of one’s speaking voice; it seems weight fluctuation can change the acoustic quality of both, but this doesn’t happen for everyone.
+Anyone who loves to sing is likely curious does your voice change after weight loss in regards to singing or just in terms of one’s speaking voice; it seems weight fluctuation can change the acoustic quality of both, but this doesn’t happen for everyone.

 A woman with curly hair wearing a black tank top holding a mic and singing soulfully in a room with blurred people in the background.